Wintermute0110/prm/README.md

  1. Coded in Python 3.
 No external dependencies, only the Python 3 interpreter.

- 2. Configuration using XML files.
+ 2. Configuration using a single XML file.

  3. Supports XML No-Intro DAT files.